 Not ready to book a tour?
 Find out if London tours are worth it.

 8. The Taking of Christ

-The figures, from left to right are John, Jesus, Judas, who has just kissed Christ, and three Roman soldiers.
-Finally, there is a man holding a lantern, which is the point of light that Caravaggio uses for his tenebrism technique in this scene.
+The figures, from left to right, are John, Jesus, Judas (who has just kissed Christ), and three Roman soldiers.
+Finally, there’s a man holding a lantern, which is the point of light that Caravaggio uses for his tenebrism technique in this scene.

-On a final note, this painting was believed to be lost for about 200 years.
+This painting was believed to be lost for about 200 years.
 At the end of the 17th century, it was accidentally attributed to one of Caravaggio’s Dutch followers.
-This happened during the inventory taking of a large art collection that hosted this painting, so it’s origin was mixed up.
+This happened during the inventorying of a large art collection that hosted this painting, so its origin was confused.

 7. Amor Vincit Omnia

 1601-2 | Oil on Canvas | Gemäldegalerie (Berlin)

 The theme of the painting is clear: love conquers all.
 Here we see Cupid trampling over items related to reason, science, and war.
 This is, in fact, a fairly common subject of the time, but Caravaggio’s twist turned it into an instant classic.